 3. Nginx Server: Event Processor & Aggregator

 After the ALB, the logs are forwarded to Nginx, which acts as a lightweight reverse proxy and log collector.
 Nginx is deployed as Kubernetes pods to manage high availability and scalability.
 It runs scripts to collect event logs and store them in event files.
 These files are rotated based on size to ensure efficient log management.
-By utilizing Nginx in this way, we can efficiently handle incoming requests, process them quickly, and log them for future analysis without overloading the system.
+By utilising Nginx in this way, we can efficiently handle incoming requests, process them quickly, and log them for future analysis without overloading the system.

-Cost Efficiency & Scalability of Nginx Servers – One Nginx Server can handle up to 1M RPM, with added event processing logic our servers are capable of handling more than 300K RPM with a single CPU and 1G of Memory.
+Cost Efficiency & Scalability of Nginx Servers – One Nginx Server can handle up to 1M RPM, with added event processing logic, our servers are capable of handling more than 300K RPM with a single CPU and 1G of Memory.
 Which makes this system design highly cost-efficient.

 4. FluentBit: Event Distributor